Once upon a time F1 cars ran around Circuit Zolder

 The Circuit Zolder, located in the northern Belgian province of Limburg, is a race track which hosted the Formula One Belgian Grand Prix ten times between 1973 and 1984.

 In a history of Formula One, Zolder is unfortunately most known as the place where Gilles Villeneuve lost his life.
 One of the greatest F1 drivers ever was killed during the qualifying for 1982 Belgian Grand Prix.

 Zolder today: GT and endurance racing, trucks, stock cars…

 The last Formula One race at Zolder was held in 1984.
 Since then, the circuit was the venue for numerous national and international series, of which DTM, WTCC, FIA GT or Champ Car were the most notable.

-In 2016, the biggest events are FIA European Truck Racing Championship and American Festival, the final round of the NASCAR Whelen Euro Series.
+In recent years, the biggest events at the 4.011-km long track were Blancpain GT Series, FIA European Truck Racing Championship and American Festival, the final round of the NASCAR Whelen Euro Series.
 The 24 hours of Zolder, which took place at the circuit since 1983, is also on the calendar.

 The original Circuit Terlaemen was opened in 1961